-Four-way controller (▲▼◀▶) Moves the selection frame.
-OK button Confirms/cancels the deletion of a selected image.
+Four-way controller $(\blacktriangle \blacktriangledown \blacktriangleleft \blacktriangleright)$ Moves the selection frame.
+OK button Confirms/cancels the selection of the image to delete.
 E-dial Displays a full screen display of the selected image.
 (Use the four-way controller (◀▶) to display the previous or next image.)

-4 Press the ⊙/ m button.
+Press the ⊙/ m button.